Rakovník: Etymology

-According to legend, the name was derived from rak (meaning "crayfish"), which was eaten here during a famine.
+According to legend, the name was derived from rak (meaning 'crayfish'), which was eaten here during a famine.
 Therefore this animal was adopted on the town's coat of arms and flag.
 However, the name was more likely derived from type of vegetation in wetlands by a stream, which gave the name to the stream and later to the town.

 Geography

 Rakovník is located about 41 km west of Prague and 45 km northeast of Plzeň.
 It lies in the Rakovník Uplands, on the border of the Křivoklátsko Protected Landscape Area.
-The Rakovnický Stream flows through the town.
+The highest point is at 397 m above sea level.
+The stream Rakovnický potok flows through the town.

 History

 The first written mention of Rakovník is from 1252.
 Křivoklát was the administrative centre at this time.
 Rakovník was a market village which together with other villages lies in and adds to the surroundings of Křivoklát Castle.

 In the second half of the 16th century, the town was rapidly developing.
 Town walls with town gates were built, the Church of Holy Trinity with a cemetery was established, and the beer brewing prospered and became known in whole kingdom.
 In the 17th century, the town suffered from Thirty Years' War, plague and floods, which depopulated the town.

 A great development of the town was fulfilled in the 19th century.
 It was the beginning of independent offices, new houses and a time when new streets were built.
 Some new roads were built and old roads repaired and Rakovník was connected to the surroundings towns.
 A grammar school was opened in 1833, where the writer Zikmund Winter used to teach in 1874–1884.

-Until 1918, Rakovník – Rakonitz was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 With the 20th century the development of social and cultural life increased dramatically.
 Masaryk's Business Academy, gymnasium and hospital were also built.
 The two world wars did change life in Rakovník at all.
 There were no actual fights in Rakovník itself but a lot of people died in concentration camps.
 The most affected were Jewish families.
 In 1950 Rakovník became a district town.
 When Rakovník got over the crises of the wars a lot of people came to the town.